FooSoft/guid.nvim/README.md

 ## GUID Text Object

 A custom text object for GUIDs is provided.
 By default it is bound to the `g` key.
-For example to yank a GUID you would input `yig` in normal mode.
-The GUID text object supports all of the GUID styles described above.
+For example to yank a GUID you would input `yig` in normal mode (the functionally identical `yag` can also be used).
+The GUID text object supports all of the GUID formatting styles described above.
+Make sure to call `setup` if you wish to use GUID text objects (details in the next section).

 ## Configuration